aws/aws-cdk-rfcs/text/0095-cognito-construct-library/working-backwards-readme.md

 With an identity pool, you can obtain temporary, limited-privilege AWS credentials to access other AWS services.

 Using the CDK, a new identity pool can be created as part of the stack using the construct's constructor.
 You must specify the `identityPoolName`.
-This is the quickest way to create an identity pool with all of the defaults -
+This is the quickest way to create an identity pool using all of the defaults -

 ```ts
 new IdentityPool(this, 'myidentitypool', {